Tara Westover: Educated: A Memoir

-In 2018, Penguin Random House published Westover's Educated: A Memoir, which tells the story of her struggle to reconcile her desire for education and autonomy with her family's rigid ideology and isolated life.
-The coming-of-age story was a No. 1 New York Times bestseller, and was positively reviewed by the New York Times, The Atlantic Monthly, USA Today, Vogue, and The Economist, among others.
+In 2018, Penguin Random House published Westover's Educated: A Memoir, which recounts the story of her struggle to reconcile her desire for education and autonomy with her family's rigid ideology and isolated life.
+The coming-of-age story was a No. 1 New York Times bestseller, and was positively reviewed by the New York Times, The Atlantic, USA Today, Vogue, and The Economist among others.